tjvantoll/www.tjvantoll.com/source/_posts/2012-09-08-html-5-constraint-validation-api-what-it-is-and-how-you-can-use-it-to-enhance-your-forms.markdown

 ---
 layout: post
-title: "HTML 5 Validation API - What It Is And How You Can Use It To Enhance Your Forms"
+title: "HTML 5 Constraint Validation API - What It is and How You Can Use It to Enhance Your Forms"
-date: 2012-08-04
+date: 2012-09-08
 comments: true
 categories: [HTML5, Browsers, JavaScript]
 published: false